 Investing in Young People

-We obtain much enjoyment and satisfaction from supporting local charities and organisations which promote the welfare of young persons.
+We enjoy supporting local charities and organisations which promote the welfare of young persons.

-Club members conduct CV Training and mock job interviews with students from the Academy to help them to prepare them for the difficult task of seeking employment at the conclusion of their studies.
+Club members conduct CV Training and mock job interviews annually with students to help them to prepare them for the difficult task of seeking employment at the conclusion of their studies.

 The club also in the past has made donations towards the various projects undertaken by the PTFA of the school, including the refurbishment of the playground area and renovation the school garden, making it more suitable for the use of the children.